artfulracoon/Lexical-Analyzer-and-Interpreter-For-BigAdd-Language/README.md

+Written in C, this project correctly lexical analyzes, interprets and runs code for a made-up language called bigAdd.

 The BigAdd Analyzer has 3 main parts:

 1. The first part is lexical analysis.
 The program analyzes the code and breaks it down to keywords.